Subfloor vs Underlayment

 Subfloor

 A subfloor is the solid foundation layer beneath your finished flooring, providing stability, flatness, and support.
-It ensures the longevity and performance of your flooring system by distributing the load evenly and preventing damage.
+It ensures the performance and longevity of your flooring system by distributing the load evenly and preventing damage.

 Common subfloor materials include plywood, oriented strand board (OSB), concrete, and particleboard—each with its own characteristics and benefits.
 Proper subfloor preparation, including cleaning, drying, repairing, and leveling, is essential for a successful flooring installation.